 Section B of Form H3676; and

 Form H1700-1, Individual Service Plan (Pg.
-1), and Form H1700-2, Individual Service Plan — (Pg.
+1), and Form H1700-2, Individual Service Plan (Pg.
 2), and attachments.

 The MCO posts both Form H1701-1 and Form H3676 in the XXXSPW folder on TxMedCentral using the appropriate naming convention.
-If the packet from the MCO is not received within 45 days after the assessment is authorized, PSU staff email the assigned health plan manager as notification the time frame for completing the individual service plan (ISP) was not met.
+If the packet from the MCO is not received within 45 days after the assessment is authorized, PSU staff email Managed Care Compliance & Operations (MCCO) as notification the time frame for completing the individual service plan (ISP) was not met.

 Within two business days of receipt of all required STAR+PLUS HCBS program eligibility documentation, PSU staff determine STAR+PLUS HCBS program eligibility based upon medical necessity, and an ISP cost within the Resource Utilization Group cost limit.